Frozen Embryo Law in Texas

 - Review The Policies of Fertility Clinics.
 Couples should make sure to thoroughly research the policies of several fertility clinics to determine how each clinic handles frozen embryo ownership.

-- Consult A Seasoned Texas Family Law Attorney.
-An attorney can help couples decide how frozen embryo ownership should be handled.
+- Consult A Seasoned Texas Family Law Lawyer.
+An lawyer can help couples decide how frozen embryo ownership should be handled.

-How A Texas Family Law Attorney Can Help
+How A Texas Family Law Lawyer Can Help

 When couples decide to freeze embryos, it is important to determine how ownership of the frozen embryos will be decided in the event that the relationship ends.
-A Houston family law attorney at Conner & Lindamood, P.C. can prove essential in helping to protect a client’s interest.
+A Houston family law lawyer at Lindamood & Robinson, P.C. can prove essential in helping to protect a client’s interest.